Join | Donate | Volunteer:

 About us

+Our calendar usually includes a spring lunch, a summer drinks reception, our Autumn dinner which has an enviable reputation for renowned and stimulating speakers, as well as our AGM in December.
+We also run some online talks.
 We have close relationships with a number of local cultural institutions and organisations including Doddington Hall, the International Bomber Command Centre, the Lincoln Book Festival and Lincoln University.
 As a pre-eminent organiser of cultural events in the area, we welcome new members and continue to respond to new ideas and interests and to remain relevant.

-Past speakers include:
+Past speakers include:-

 So whether you are a committed educationalist or simply want access to our unique cultural opportunities, do please consider joining us.
 You will be very welcome!